tavaresgerson/mysql-docs/v8/br/05 Tutorial/19-batch-mode.md

 +---------+
 ```

-No modo de lote, a saída parece assim:
+No modo de lote, a saída é assim:

 ```
 species